Photo by Bobby Carnevale

 LONG BIO:

-A vocalist and composer, Connery combines Classical influences with modern technology, leveraging the power of electronic processing to give voice to the environment.
-The Rivers are our Brothers, Connery’s song cycle on ecological responsibility, has been performed around the U.S. and abroad in multiple arrangements, including a 2023-24 tour with Grammy-winning choir Chanticleer, and Connery’s own performance of the cycle with Bowerbird Collective at Carmel Bach Festival.
-Her most recent song cycle, Elderflora, premiered at Seattle Symphony/Octave9 and toured to The Exploratorium (San Fran) and UNM ArtsLAB.
-With NYC-based art-rock duo, Sky Creature (with Matt Walsh), Connery has appeared Crystal Bridges Museum, BAMPFA, Speed Art Museum (Louisville), the Stanley Museum of Art (Iowa City), and Knoxville Museum of Art.
+Connery’s song cycle The Rivers Are Our Brothers, a meditation on ecological interdependence, has been performed across the U.S. and abroad in multiple arrangements—including a 2023–24 tour with Grammy-winning choir Chanticleer and a performance with Australia’s Bowerbird Collective at the Carmel Bach Festival.
+Her most recent project, Elderflora, premiered at Seattle Symphony’s Octave 9 and has toured to The Exploratorium (San Francisco) and UNM ArtsLab.
+With her NYC-based art-rock duo Sky Creature (with Matt Walsh), she has appeared at Crystal Bridges Museum, BAMPFA, the Speed Art Museum, the Stanley Museum of Art, and the Knoxville Museum of Art, fusing raw energy with ethereal beauty.

-Connery is the host and producer of A Music of Their Own, an interview podcast on women in music (CapRadio/NPR), and for the Reverberations podcast for New Amsterdam Records.
-Her interest in radio began in 2019 after co-creating music for five episodes of Radiolab’s “Gonads” series, subsequently released as Radiolab’s first digital album.
+She is also the host and creator of A Music of Their Own, an NPR podcast on women in music (CapRadio/New Amsterdam Records), and of Reverberations, a podcast for New Amsterdam Records.
+Her interest in radio began in 2019 with Radiolab’s Gonads series, for which she co-created music for five episodes—work that became Radiolab’s first-ever digital album release.

-In academia, Connery has held a variety of artist residencies and professorships at institutions including Princeton, Stanford, the University of Chicago, Wellesley College, and the University of California Berkeley.
-Connery continues to teach and lecture from the road, with recent guest lectures and artist talks at UVA, the University of Iowa, Cornish College of the Arts, Reed College and UNM Albuquerque.
+In academia, Connery has held artist residencies and professorships at Princeton, Stanford, UC Berkeley, Wellesley, and the University of Chicago, and continues to teach from the road, offering artist talks and guest lectures at institutions including UVA, the University of Iowa, Reed College, Cornish College of the Arts, and UNM Albuquerque.

-From 2007-2018, Connery co-founded and ran the experimental opera company, Opera Cabal, a think tank for the conjunction of creative and academic work on opera.
-Opera Cabal’s production of ATTHIS at The Kitchen was called “mesmerizing” by the New York Times.
+From 2007 to 2018, Connery co-founded and ran Opera Cabal, an experimental opera company and think tank for creative and scholarly work on opera.
+The company’s production of ATTHIS at The Kitchen was hailed as “mesmerizing” by The New York Times.

-Connery holds an M.A/Ph.D. from the University of Chicago in ethnomusicology and musicology, respectively, and an A.B. in music from Princeton University.
-She lives part-time in Catskill, NY, and part-time in the world at large.
+Connery holds a Ph.D. in musicology and an M.A. in ethnomusicology from the University of Chicago, and an A.B. in music from Princeton University.
+She lives part-time in Catskill, NY, and part-time in the world at large—bringing her wild, warm, and transformative music wherever it’s needed most.

 —John Schaefer/New Sounds